jeonghwancho/Python/README.md

-# Python
+# Python for Data Science
-Python examples and usage for data anlysis
+Python syntax, examples and usage for data anlysis and data science